MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-access-tokens.md

 ms.custom: ""
 ---

-# Managing Tokens for API Requests
+# Security: Token Management for API Requests

 You can use tokens to identify and authenticate the user who is sending the API call within your application.
 When an un-authenticated user makes an API call, they will be required to provide their credentials.
 R Server will then issue a bearer token to your application for this user.